kosssi/ansible-role-composer/README.md

     composer_path: /usr/local/bin/composer
     composer_update: true
     composer_update_day: 20
-    composer_php_bin: php
+    env_proxy: {}

 The path where composer will be installed and available to your system.
 Should be in your user's `$PATH` so you can run commands simply with `composer` instead of the full path.

-You can specify where is php with `composer_php_bin` variable.
+You can specify where is php with `env_proxy` variable.
 For exemple :

-    composer_php_bin: /usr/local/zend/bin/php
+    env_proxy:
+      PATH: "/usr/local/zend/bin"

 ## Example Playbook